Introduction

 This results in a simple line plot:

-Alternatively, we could've completely ommited the x
+Alternatively, we could've completely omitted the x

 axis, and just plotted y